 Audio Interface is a physical device allowing you to connect your XLR podcasting mic, capture the sound, and translate the analog signal to digital before recording it to your computer.
 All condenser and dynamic mics require an audio interface, but USB mics already have a form of an interface built-in.

-Audio interface also allows to connect headphones and monitor the recording, it provides phantom power for condenser mics, improves gain levels with built-in preamps and acting as an external sound card greatly improves your audio quality.
+The audio interface also allows to connect headphones and monitor the recording, it provides phantom power for condenser mics, improves gain levels with built-in preamps, and acts as an external sound card greatly improving your audio quality.

-If you want to learn more about audio interfaces we recommend our article Best Audio Interface for Podcasting – Detailed Guide & Buyers Recommendation.
+If you want to learn more about audio interfaces we recommend our article Audio Interface for Podcasting – Buyers Guide.

 |Connectivity||USB Type-C||USB Type-C||USB Type-C|